 We can force the conversation to propagate with a non-faces request by including the unique identifier of the conversation as a request parameter.
 The CDI specification reserves the request parameter named cid for this use.
-The unique identifier of the conversation may be obtained from the Conversation object, which has the EL bean name conversation.
+The unique identifier of the conversation may be obtained from the Conversation object, which has the EL bean name javax.enterprise.context.conversation.